JonathanRyanRichard/PMO-Quality-Transformation/QUALITY_INITIATIVE.md

 ### Impact on Delivery Review Meetings

-#### Before DER Implementation
+#### Before DER + Test Case Density Implementation

 **Typical Exco conversation:**
 - "Project X has high VSIT defects..."
 - "Is that because testing is good or development is poor?"
 - "We think it's probably good testing, but we can't be certain"
 - "Should we intervene?"
-- "We're not sure..."
+- "We're not sure what kind of intervention..."

-#### After DER Implementation
+#### After Implementation

 **Now in Exco meetings:**
-- "Project X has a DER of 28% (Green) - testing is catching defects early ✅"
+- "Project X has DER of 28% with 8.5 test case density (Green) - testing catching defects early, development quality solid ✅"
-- "Project Y has a DER of 67% (Red) - clear testing effectiveness issue 🔴"
+- "Project Y has DER of 67% with 8.2 test case density (Red) - clear **development quality issue** 🔴"
+  - **Action:** Assign senior developer for code review support
-- "Project Z has high defects overall but DER of 45% (Amber) - development quality needs focus, testing is adequate ⚠️"
+- "Project Z has DER of 65% with 5.0 test case density (Red) - clear **test coverage issue** 🔴"
+  - **Action:** Extend VSIT timeline, increase test case development

-**Clear, data-driven decisions with certainty.**
+**Clear, data-driven decisions with precise interventions.**

 ### The Results I'm Proud Of